 - A-Line silhouette

-An A-Line silhouette is a silhouette (usually of a one-piece garment) that flares gently at the waist or hips, resembling the letter "A".
+An A-Line silhouette is a silhouette (usually of a one-piece garment or skirt) that flares gently from the waist or hips and widens toward the hem, resembling the letter "A".

 First created in 1941, acrylic fibers are a form of synthetic fiber.
 The properties of acrylic fiber make the end-product strong and warm and is an ideal material for sweaters, threading, and liners.